victorchall/EveryDream2trainer/README.md

 Please join us on Discord! https://discord.gg/uheqxU6sXN

-If you find this tool useful, please consider subscribing to the project on Patreon or buy me a Ko-fi.
+If you find this tool useful, please consider subscribing to the project on [Patreon](https://www.patreon.com/everydream) or a one-time donation at [Ko-fi](https://ko-fi.com/everydream).

 ## Video tutorials